9 Yoga Poses for a Dose of Stress Relief

 - Hold this pose for a few minutes.

 This posture is one of the most common in yoga.
-Downwards-facing dog is an effective way to stretch the entire body and improve circulation.
+Downward facing dog is an effective way to stretch the entire body and improve circulation.

 - Start on all fours on your yoga mat with your knees off the floor.
 Place your hands shoulder width apart and your feet hip width apart.